Cox's Bazar: Transportation and Development

+Transportation

 Road

-The N110 is the national highway that connects the city with country's capital and largest city Dhaka as well as with many other parts of the country via N1.
+The N110 is the national highway that connects the city with the capital and largest city Dhaka as well as with many other parts of the country via N1.
+Z1132 works as the alternative gateway from the Eidgaon part of the N1.

-There are services from companies such as Green Line Paribahan, Shohag Enterprise and many others to travel to Cox's Bazar.
-The price range for these premium bus rides varies from Tk.
-1200 to Tk.
-2500 depending on the seats and the bus.

 Travelling by bus to Cox's Bazar from Dhaka generally takes about 9–12 hours depending on the traffic.